 Varicose veins do not always need treatment.
 If your varicose veins are not causing you discomfort, you may not need to have treatment.

-Treatment of varicose veins is usually necessary:
+Treatment of varicose veins is usually only necessary to:

 - avoiding standing up for long periods

 Compression stockings are not suitable for everyone.
 Before these can be recommended for you, you'll need to have a test called a Doppler investigation to check your blood circulation.

 Compression stockings are specially designed to steadily squeeze your legs to improve circulation.
 They're often tightest at the ankle and get gradually looser as they go further up your leg.
 This encourages blood to flow upwards towards your heart.

 They may help relieve the pain, discomfort and swelling in your legs caused by your varicose veins.
 But it's not known whether the stockings help prevent your varicose veins getting worse, or if they prevent new varicose veins appearing.

 The National Institute for Health and Care Excellence (NICE) only recommends using compression stockings as a long-term treatment for varicose veins if all other treatments are not suitable for you.

 If you're pregnant and have varicose veins, NICE says you may be offered compression stockings for the duration of your pregnancy.